raffraffraff/oci-k3s/README.md

 - 1 Network Load Balancer (public access for http/https/kubeapi)
 - 4 VMs with 1 Ampere (ARM) CPU, 6GB memory and 50GB disk

 DISCLAIMER: The Ampere A1 instance shape used in this project is eligible for the free tier.
-But I found it extremely difficult to deploy this project due to reports that OCI are out of capacity in my region there's no capacity in your region.
-I also found it impossible to deploy instance pools with more than 2 instances.
-As soon as I upgraded my account (ie added a credit card) I was able to reliably deploy my cluster, every time, and use a 3x node instance pool for the workers.
-So while this project will still deploy a completely free cluster, it doesn't work unless you convert to a paid account!
+But I found it extremely difficult to deploy this project, with OCI reporting that these instances are at full capacity in my region.
+I also found it impossible to deploy an instance pool with more than 2 instances in it (which I wanted for my workers).
+I decided to upgrade my account (which requires a credit card).
+And just like that, I could reliably deploy all 4 instances, and the worker instance pool had no problem with 3x instances.

 ## Network Security
 - Security Lists apply to all VNICs in the VCN.
 We'll use that to allow ssh (22) access from our home IP address